jenkinsci/devops-portal-plugin/README.md

 The dashboard provides some information:

 - Display all environments grouped by categories
-- Display a status icon according to monitoring result
+- Display a status icon according to monitoring result:

 |                        Icon                         | Meaning                                                        |
 |:---------------------------------------------------:|----------------------------------------------------------------|